samvinanzi/VanderBOT/README.md

 # VanderBOT
 Pepper implementation of the cognitive architecture for Trust and Theory of Mind in humanoid robots applied to the developmental psychological experiment designed by Vanderbilt et al. (2011).

-In this experiment, a robot will interact with one or more informants in a sticker finding game and it will progressively learn predict their trustworthiness.
+In this experiment, a robot will interact with one or more informants in a sticker finding game and it will progressively learn to predict their trustworthiness.
 For more details, please refer to Vinanzi et. al. (*in progress*).

 # Features